reifjulian/reifjulian.github.io/_pages/guide.md

 Empirical research in economics has grown in importance thanks to improvements in computing power and the increased availability of rich datasets.
 Researchers  commonly estimate regressions with millions of observations derived from multiple datasets.
 Research teams frequently include multiple people working at different universities.
 Analyses employing confidential data must be performed remotely, often on a non-networked computer at a research data center.
 Cutting edge analyses may require thousands or millions of lines of code written in multiple languages.

 These recent developments introduce complexity and the potential for non-transparent errors.
 Peer review rarely evaluates code, even though code often represents the bulk of the work.
 Research suggests that the results from many published papers [cannot be reproduced](https://www.nowpublishers.com/article/Details/CFR-0053) from the code and data provided by the original authors.
-The AEA's new [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code) aims to improve this situation by imposing professional standards for coding and documentation.
+The American Economic Association's (AEA) new [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code) aims to improve this situation by imposing professional standards for coding and documentation.
 Unfortunately, most researchers (myself included) received little or no training in how to organize projects, write code, or document analyses.

 This guide describes how to set up a robust coding environment and write a "push-button" analysis in Stata.
 Its purpose is to help researchers:
 1. Minimize coding errors
 1. Automate the creation of tables and figures
-1. Integrate their Stata code with supporting R analyses
+1. Integrate Stata code with supporting R analyses
 1. Produce a replication package with the following features:
   - Compliant with the AEA's [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code)
   - Cross-platform (Mac, Windows, Unix)
   - Runs on a non-networked computer (i.e., no need to download add-ons)

 The guide includes an accompanying AEA-compliant [sample replication package](https://github.com/reifjulian/my-project) that you are free to use as a template.
-Try it out and see how easy (or not!) it is for you to reproduce my example analysis.
+Try it out and see how easy (or not!) it is to reproduce my example analysis.
 If you encounter any difficulties let me know.

 # Setting up the environment

 I work on several projects at the same time, access them from multiple computers (laptop, home, work), and share them with multiple coauthors.
 Using multiple environments makes it hard to define the pathname (location) of a folder.
 A project's location may be **/Users/jreif/my-project** on one computer and **/Users/coauthor/my-project** on another computer.
-You could manually change this pathname every time a different person or different computer runs the code, but this solution is cumbersome for large projects with thousands or millions of lines of code.
-Likewise, when you install an add-on, by default it will not be available on other computer systems.
+You could manually change this pathname every time a different person or different computer runs the code, but this solution is cumbersome for large projects with many lines of code.
+Likewise, if you install an add-on on your local computer, it will not be available to your collaborators.

 Below I describe how I set up my working environment to address these challenges.
 Note that users are NOT required to do this in order to run my published code.
 But, setting up your environment like I do will make it easier to develop your analysis in environments with multiple computers and coauthors.
 I focus on a setting where code is written in Stata and R. Stata provides native support for running [Python code](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/), which I do not discuss here.